How to Fix Uneven Shoulders (When Exercises Don't Work)

 What are the three sensory systems that control shoulder height?

-The brain determines shoulder position based on signals from three systems that anchor your orientation to gravity.
+The brain determines shoulder position based on feedback from three systems that anchor your orientation to gravity.
 Each controls a different dimension of balance.
-When even one sends asymmetric input, the brainstem elevates one shoulder to compensate.
+When even one sends asymmetric feedback, the brainstem elevates one shoulder to compensate.
 The 5-Minute Posture Fix identifies and resets all three.

 Should I strengthen my lower shoulder?